-Before you can begin to create a product assortment for the next season, be sure to utilize past performance to learn from “wins”, while also considering “misses”.
+Before you can begin to create a retail product assortment for the next season, be sure to utilize past performance to learn from “wins”, while also considering “misses,” based on a historical assortment analysis.

 Recapping historical sales and margin informs you about what you are up against compared to last year.
 Most likely the historical is what your financial plans are based on.
 You will, of course, change up your assortment to reflect trends happening in your business, but it gives you a baseline.